 The Abyssinian’s signature cougar-like appearance is thanks in part to its ticked coat.

 What’s a ticked coat?
-It’s a coat with individual strands that alternate bands of color.
+It’s a coat with individual strands that alternate bands of colour.
 Each strand is lighter at the base and becomes gradually darker at the tips.
 This gives the Abyssinian its exotic, wildcat look.

 Kittens are born with darker fur, which lightens gradually as they mature.
 People interested in adopting an Abyssinian will be pleased to hear that their coat is low-maintenance.
 Once a week brushing should suffice to keep this kitty looking its best.